eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - update the Wallet Unit by installing new versions of the Wallet Solution on the User's device as necessary;
-- update the WUAs in the Wallet Unit as necessary; see [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wallet-unit-attestations-to-the-wallet-unit).
+- update the WUAs and WIAs in the Wallet Unit as necessary; see [Sections 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wuas-to-the-wallet-unit) and [6.5.3.5](#6535-wallet-provider-issues-one-or-more-wias-to-the-wallet-unit).
-- suspend or revoke the Wallet Unit when needed; see [Section 6.5.4.2](#6542-wallet-unit-revocation).
+- revoke the Wallet Unit when needed; see [Section 6.5.4.2](#6542-wallet-unit-revocation).
 - ensure that the Wallet Provider cannot access the contents of the Wallet Unit, in particular to learn the value of any User attestations or attributes, as well as the contents of the transaction log kept by the Wallet